BryceVerberne/CSC205/README.md

 # CSC 205AB - OOP & Data Structures

-This repository contains programs and projects from the CSC205AB course: Object-Oriented Programming and Data Structures, taken at Paradise Valley Community College with Professor Frisby.
+Welcome to my CSC205 repository!
+This repository contains projects from my CSC205AB course: Object-Oriented Programming and Data Structures, taken at Paradise Valley Community College with Professor Frisby.

 ## Course Description

-CSC205AB is a course focused on object-oriented programming (OOP), data structures, algorithms, and graphical user interfaces (GUI) using Java.
-Throughout the course, students gain experience in implementing, analyzing, and utilizing various data structures such as linked lists, hash maps, array lists, queues, and more.
+CSC 205AB is a Java course that focuses on object-oriented programming and data structures.
+Students gain hands-on experience implementing and analyzing OOP features such as inheritance, generics, and exceptions.
+Additionally, they learn to use popular data structures including linked lists, hash maps, array lists, and queues.

-## Concepts Covered
+## Repository Contents

+This repository contains a collection of programs completed during my CSC 205AB course.
+It demonstrates the application of various concepts learned in the class, including, but not limited to, the following:
 - Object-Oriented Programming (OOP)
+  - Inheritance
+  - Exceptions
+  - Recursion
+  - Generics
 - Data Structures
   - Linked Lists
   - Hash Maps
   - Array Lists
-  - Queues
-  - Stacks
-  - Trees
-  - Graphs
-- Algorithms
-  - Sorting
-  - Searching
-- Graphical User Interfaces (GUI)
+- GUI (Graphical User Interfaces)

-## Projects & Programs

-The repository contains a collection of programs and projects developed during the course, which demonstrate the application of various concepts learned in the class.
-Each folder in the repository corresponds to a specific topic or assignment.
+- And more

-## Usage
+## Getting Started

 To run and modify the code in this repository, you will need the following software:

 - Java Development Kit (JDK)
 - An Integrated Development Environment (IDE) such as IntelliJ IDEA, Eclipse, or NetBeans

+## Disclaimer

+These projects are provided for educational purposes only.
+While the code is free to use, modify, or distribute, please do not use it to directly copy or plagiarize assignments for your coursework.
+Instead, use the material as a reference to help you understand the implementation object-oriented programming and data structures.

 ## License